 South America Travel Tips to Make Backpacking South America a Breeze…

 South America Travel Tip #1

-The temperature is incredibly variable here, especially in the highlands!
+The temperature is incredibly variable in South America, especially in the highlands!
 One moment you may feel sweltering sitting in the direct sun, a few hours later you will be hunting for your thermals.
 Please do not underestimate how cold it can get and pack plenty layers.

 South America Travel Tip #2

 Not all hotels have heating even though it can reach sub-zero temperatures in the highlands.
-Again I recommend layers – I have been known to sleep with my hat and gloves on!
+Again I recommend layers when you are travelling in South America – I have been known to sleep with my hat and gloves on!

 South America Travel Tip #3

 Similarly, weather conditions can change VERY quickly!
 Always carry a raincoat even if there is a beautiful clear blue sky – don’t get caught out!

 Hot showers are a luxury in South America – take advantage every time you have an opportunity as you never know where the next one will be!
 Keep a supply of baby wipes, good deodorant and dry shampoo just in case!